-Back at the condo, we brewed up a delicious pot of beans that proved to be the staple of our diet for the week.
+Back at the condo, we brewed up a delicious pot of basic black beans that proved to be the staple of our diet for the week.
 We found ourselves working them into our meals at all hours of the day: underneath fried eggs at breakfast, pureed with lime and chili for a chip dip, tossed cold with corn alongside salad greens, served as a side to grilled fish with the tender, home-made tortillas we bought in town.
 Who knows whether it was the sun and cerveza, but somehow nobody tired of the beans.

 Unfortunately, beans have a bit of a naughty reputation for, ahem, the gassiness that sometimes ensues after eating them.
 However, the manner in which they are cooked can help ameliorate this unseemly side-effect.
 Overnight soaking and cooking them with certain varieties of herbs and spices can help soften the skin of the beans, which is where much of the trouble making lies.
 In Mexico, we used the herb epazote for this purpose; in the recipe below, I’ve included cumin.